mailcow/mailcow-dockerized-docs/docs/model-fido2.md

 ## How is UV handled in mailcow?

 The UV flag (as in "user verification") enforces WebAuthn to verify the user before it allows access to the key (think of a PIN).
 We don't enforce but prefer UV to allow logins via iOS and NFC (YubiKey).
-W

 ## Login and key processing